rockettown1/Swift_Language_Guide/src/swift/01-intro.md

 It's a modern, general-purpose programming language with a super clean syntax.
 It's incredibly fun to write and can be used to make some amazing things for the Apple ecosystem.

+### A note before moving foward

 It's important to recognise Swift is a compiled programming language, which basically means your source code is translated into machine code *before* it runs.
-So there's a build stage and a run stage - Xcode will do this for you 😆 If you're coming from a JavaScript background, you'll be used to using an Interpreted language, where no pre-runtime translation takes place.
+So there's a build stage and then a run stage - Xcode will do this for you 😆 If you're coming from a JavaScript background, you'll be used to using an Interpreted language, where no pre-runtime translation takes place.
+You just run your code and magic happens.
+Or you run your code and the errors happen!

 The compilation step can be extremely useful for checking your code is all good before attempting to run it.
-So useful infact that Typescript was invented to add a compiler to JavaScript (among other things!)
+So useful infact that Typescript was invented to add a compiler to JavaScript (among other things!).
+Swift makes sure your code is safe to run - dead useful.

 ----------